 You want followers, people to comment and interact with your social media images, but you’re not sure how to make it happen.
 Right?
 Good news – today, you’re going to learn.
+Let’s go over the must haves for a social media visual content strategy.

 There are a lot of articles on Pinterest and the web about “strategy” – and almost all of them have bloggers discussing strategy who don’t even know what strategy really is.
 They often confuse strategy with tactics, objectives and goals.
 Goals are not strategy.
 Neither are the daily action tasks (tactics) you do to achieve your goals.Strategy is the how.
 Click To Tweet